MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-new-indexes-to-makes.md

 In the list of enpoints, watch the "Monitor Status" of the new endpoint you created.
 In the beginning it will say "Checking Endpoint".
 Click the Refresh button on the top every 30 secs or so until the status changes to "Online"; this could take a few minutes.

 Once the new endpoint monitor is in the "Online" status, verify the API is up and running.
 In the "Overview" section of your Traffic Manager Profile, there will be a URL next to the "DNS Name" property.
 Copy this value and paste it into a browser of your choice and append "/details" to the end of the url.
-Ex: http://contosoMAKES.trafficmanager.net/details.
+Ex: **http://<your_traffic_manager_profile_name>.trafficmanager.net/details**.
 The response that comes back will have the date the index was built in the description field.
 This date should match the date of the folder in your MAKES subscription that you created this instance from.

 Now go to your base URL.
-Ex: http://contosoMAKES.trafficmanager.net/.
+Ex: **http://<your_traffic_manager_profile_name>.trafficmanager.net**.
 Use your favorite tool to execute queries against the API endpoints and verify the responses and response codes.

 > [!NOTE]
 > Traffic Manager by default uses http, not https

 ## Deploy the new version of MAKES

-Follow the deployment instructions for deploying the new version of the MAKES index, see [Create in API instance](get-started-create-api-instances.md).
+Follow the deployment instructions for deploying the new version of a MAKES release, see [Create in API instance](get-started-create-api-instances.md).

+## Verify your new instance of MAKES

+1. Open a browser and go to the status URL for your new MAKES instance.
+Ex: **http://<your_makes_public_IP_DNS>.<azure_region>.cloudapp.azure.com/status**.
+The "readyToServeRequest" property should be true.

+2. Go to the details URL for your new MAKES instance and verify the version of the API.
+Ex: **http://<your_makes_public_IP_DNS>.<azure_region>.cloudapp.azure.com/details**.
+In the description the created time should match the date of your release. _

+3. Go to the base URL for your new MAKES instance and verify the API's are working as expected.
+Ex: **http://<your_makes_public_IP_DNS>.<azure_region>.cloudapp.azure.com**

 ## Add the new instance of MAKES to your Traffic Manager Profile